RedisTimeSeries/RedisTimeSeries/README.md

 ### Build it yourself

-You can also build and run RedisTimeSeries on your own machine.
+You can also build RedisTimeSeries on your own machine.
 Major Linux distributions as well as macOS are supported.

-You should have Redis installed, of course.
+First step is to have Redis installed, of course.
 The following, for example, builds Redis on a clean Ubuntu docker image (`docker pull ubuntu`):

 ```
 mkdir ~/Redis